wangeditor-team/wangEditor/manual/chapter3/setMenus.md

 You should set menus before creating editor.

 ## editor.config.menus
-The option define which menus are visible and menus order.For example:
+The option is defined for menus which are visible and menus order.
+For example:

 ```html
 <div id="div1">